 Barney on How I Met Your Mother made the claim that "Discouraging premarital sex is against [his] religion."

-On the re-imagined Battlestar Galactica, the Saggitarons refuse to accept any medical treatment because it goes against their religion.
+On the re-imagined Battlestar Galactica, many of the Saggitarons refuse to accept any medical treatment because it goes against their religion.
 For bonus Rule of Drama points, this is only ever brought up in the very episode where they all become infected with a deadly disease ("The Woman King").
-It turns out they were deliberately injected with it by a doctor who felt they didn't deserve medicine because of the rejection (supplies being low at the moment) and that he was freeing up room for others to live, causing their objections-in this case-to be Properly Paranoid.
+It turns out they were deliberately injected with it by the doctor in charge of treating this group of refugees; he felt they didn't deserve medicine because of the rejection (supplies being low at the moment) and that he was freeing up room for others to live, causing their objections and suspicions that he meant them harm -in this case-to be Properly Paranoid.

 In The Nanny, Fran comes up with fake Jewish holidays to get out of work, and she says she did that in school as well.